BuckarooBanzay/digiline_global_memory/readme.md

 end
 ```

-**NOTE**: the memory is bound to the user who placed it, the same register can only be accessed if it is placed by the same player
+**NOTE**: the memory is bound to the user who placed the memory controller,
+the same register can only be accessed by controllers placed by
+the same player

 # Chatcommands